tagomobile/api/README.md

 Data formats
 ----------------

 Tagomobile API media type determines how API serializes and deserializes the HTTP message body.
 We support XML (`application/xml`), JSON (`application/json`), and form-urlencoded data (`application/x-www-form-urlencoded`).
-You must supply `Content-Type` and `Accept` header on all requests.
+JSON is default data type and it is recommeded to use it.

 If query to API does not specify media type, we treat data as **JSON by default**.
+You can set cutom  media type by using `Content-Type` and `Accept` header of request.

-Making a request
+Request example
 ----------------

-All URLs start with `http://tagomobile.com/api/v1/` The path is prefixed with the API version.
+All API request URLs start with `http://tagomobile.com/api/v1/`.
 If we change the API in backward-incompatible ways, we will increase the version marker and maintain stable support for the old URLs.

 To make a request for all barcodes on your account, you need to append the barcodes index path to the base url to form URL lool like https://tagomobile.com/api/v1/barcodes.
 In curl, that looks like: